Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Extensions

 Our local scenario discretization provides a new way to perform the systems partitioning for the system co-deployment problem.
-Namely, we can use the dynamic coupling metric, a byproduct of our local scenario discretization method, to capture the coordination complexity more explicitly.
-Since we have a new locally discretized formulation in which there are more variables for stronger dynamic coupling, we can use that new formulation to define $CS$ and $SS_\text{max}$.
-For example, for a pair of subsystems that have one coupling variable $x_{ij}$, the conventional approach would just count that as one coupling variable in computing $CS$, whereas our approach would actually evaluate the dynamic strength $\delta_{ij}$ and use the resulting number of coupling scenarios $S_{ij}$ to calculate the size of the coordination problem $CS$, more accurately characterizing the coordination effort.
+Namely, we can use the dynamic coupling metric, a byproduct of our local scenario discretization method, to capture the coordination complexity more explicitly and introduce a new definition for $CS$ and $SS_\text{max}$.
+For example, for a pair of subsystems that have one coupling variable $x_{ij}$, the conventional systems partitioning approach would just count that as one coupling variable in computing $CS$, whereas our approach can actually evaluate the dynamic coupling strength $\delta_{ij}$ and use it to represent $CS$, more accurately characterizing the coordination effort.
+Thus, one example definition is to define $CS$ as the summation of $\delta_{ij}$ across the partitioning boundary and $SS_\text{max}$ as the maximum number of variables in a (locally-scenario-discretized) subproblem.
 In this way, we can consider both the extent of couplings and their temporal evolution in partitioning; this new partitioning problem is suitable for the flexible design problem because the coordination effort for the highly scenario-dependent coupling variables would be heavier than that for scenario-independent coupling variables.